szelongq/tp/docs/UserGuide.md

   * If you provide a value for a non-compulsory field for at least one entry, you must also provide the respective values for all other entries.
 On the other hand, if you do not provide data for the field, it would be set to the default value for all entries.

 <div markdown="block" class="alert alert-info">
-:information_source: Take note: If there are multiple instances of duplicated/missing/incorrect data, HeRon will only notify you the first row has errors present.
+:information_source: Take note: If there are multiple instances of duplicated/missing/incorrect data, HeRon will only notify you of the first row has errors present.
 </div>

 **Field Naming Requirements and Default Values**